Ethereum Overview and Privacy Attacks

 - Address

-Externally owned address (EOA)
+Externally owned address (EOA)- Generated by secp256K1

 - Control by private key :closed_lock_with_key:

-- Determined by the sender address + number of it’s generated transaction (Nonce)
+Smart contract account address- Determined by the sender address + number of it’s generated transaction (Nonce)

 - Controlled by the contract code